Which elements are common to all biomolecules? | Channels for Pearson+

 Understand that biomolecules are organic molecules that are essential for life, including carbohydrates, proteins, lipids, and nucleic acids.

-Recognize that all biomolecules are primarily composed of a few key elements that form the backbone of these structures.
+Recognize that all biomolecules are primarily composed of a few key elements that form the backbone of these molecules.

-Identify the elements that are common to all biomolecules: Carbon (C), Hydrogen (H), and Oxygen (O).
-These elements are fundamental in forming the basic structure of biomolecules.
+Identify that Carbon (C) is a fundamental element in all biomolecules because it can form four covalent bonds, allowing for the construction of complex and diverse molecular structures.

-Consider the role of these elements: Carbon is the central element in organic chemistry, forming chains and rings that serve as the skeleton for biomolecules.
-Hydrogen and Oxygen are involved in forming water and various functional groups.
+Acknowledge that Hydrogen (H) is also a common element in biomolecules, often bonding with carbon to form hydrocarbons and contributing to the structure of water, which is vital for life.

 Watch next